-Finally, the Board would like to pay tribute to the hard work and enthusiasm of Rowena Harris, who has been the Society's Secretary since 2005.
-Rowena stepped back from this role during the year, but we are delighted that she is continuing to work in the office part time, assisting the new Secretary, Julie Wilson, who has already made a terrific start.
-The smooth and successful functioning of the Society is heavily dependent upon the dedicated work of the secretariat, and with Julie and Rowena we are confident that it is in safe hands.
+Finally, the Board would like to pay tribute to the hard work and enthusiasm of Julie Wilson, who has flourished in her first full year as the Society's Secretary.
+We are also very pleased that Rowena Harris has stayed in a part time capacity during the year to look after the financial records and provide a fund of knowledge and experience.
+The smooth and successful functioning of the Society is heavily dependent upon the dedicated work of the secretariat, and with Julie and Rowena we are grateful to them both.